 Founded in 1965, the museum is housed in a building designed by architect Alfred Mansfeld, a major renovation of the museum was completed in 2010.

-On a surface of 50,000 square metres, the museum houses an “encyclopaedic” permanent collection composed of different sections: Archaeology, Jewish art, European classic art, Impressionism, Modern art, design and architecture, all represented at the highest level.
+On a surface of 50,000 square meters, the museum houses an “encyclopedic” permanent collection composed of different sections: Archaeology, Jewish art, European classic art, Impressionism, Modern art, design, and architecture, all represented at the highest level.

-The Archaeology collection includes artefacts from various cultures and periods: Neolithic, ancient Israel, Mesopotamia, Ancient Egypt, Classic Greece, the Roman Empire, Muslims and Crusaders are the main themes presented.
+The Archaeology collection includes artifacts from various cultures and periods: Neolithic, ancient Israel, Mesopotamia, Ancient Egypt, Classic Greece, the Roman Empire, Muslims, and Crusaders are the main themes presented.

-The Jewish art and life wing is dedicated to the history, traditions, culture, private and public life of the Jewish people across the centuries, the exhibition is composed of everyday objects, artworks, tapestries, clothes, manuscripts and religious objects.
+The Jewish art and life wing is dedicated to the history, traditions, culture, and private and public life of the Jewish people across the centuries, the exhibition is composed of everyday objects, artworks, tapestries, clothes, manuscripts, and religious objects.

 The Shrine of book is a wing, covered by an iconic white dome, housing some notable archaeological findings, including the Dead Sea Scrolls and other precious manuscripts.

-The outstanding Fine art collection is divided in several thematic sections.
+The outstanding Fine art collection is divided into several thematic sections.

 Contemporary art presents works by John Baldessari, Anselm Kiefer, Giulio Paolini, and Ed Ruscha, Vito Acconci, Bill Viola, Jeff Wall, Stephan Balkenhol, Fischli & Weiss, Andreas Gursky, Damien Hirst, Mariko Mori, Christian Boltanski, Mario Merz, Roy Lichtenstein and Gerhard Richter, among many others.

-Photos: cover by Ricardo Tulio Gandelman, 1 by israeltourism; 2 by Ricardo Tulio Gandelman; 3 by zeevveez
+Photos: cover by Ricardo Tulio Gandelman (CC BY 2.0), 1 by israeltourism; 2 by Ricardo Tulio Gandelman; 3 by zeevveez

 The Tel Aviv Museum of Art ( מוזיאון תל אביב לאמנות) is an important museum in Israel with masterpieces by Monet, Renoir, Degas, Pissarro and many others